vdhamer/Photo-Club-Hub/.github/README.md

 while the app's user interface will be displayed in English.</p>
 </details></ul>

-#### LocalizedRemark
+Currently there are two features in the app that display Strings from the database and thus require localization support:
+1. max one `localizedRemark` attached to an `organization` (club, museum) and
+2. multiple `localizedKeyword`s attached (indirectly via `Keyword`) to a `photographer`.</p>#### LocalizedRemark

 <ul><details><summary>Details (click to expand)</summary></p>

-The `LocalizedRemark` table holds brief remarks about an `Organization` in zero or more `Languages`.
+The `LocalizedRemark` table holds short descriptions about an `Organization` in zero or more `Languages`.
 Remarks are optional, but we recommend providing them.</p>

 An `Organization` record can be linked to 0, 1, 2 or more `Languages` regardless of whether the app fully supports that language.
-The ISO 2 or 3-letter code of the language and a readable name are stored in `Language`.
-The actual text shown in the user interface is shown in the `LocalizedRemark` table.</p>
+The actual text shown in the user interface is provided in the `LocalizedRemark` table.</p>

-If the device is configured at the iOS level to use e.g. FR for French, the app will give priority to displaying `LocalizedRemarks` and `LocalizedKeywords` in French if present.
-Otherwise it defaults to English, if available.
-If none of the users preferred langugages are available, a non-preferred language is used.
 </details></ul>
 </details></ul>